jboycoded/SCIENTIFIC-CALC/README.md

 # SCIENTIFIC-CALC
-a full scientific calculator coded in python with tkinter.
+a full scientific calculator written in python with tkinter.